porkotyler/chaobear.com/README.md

 # Chao Bear Apparel
 Chao Bear Apparel is a sports brand that prints products on demand.
+I used this code for https://chaobear.com, https://wonderland.chaobear.com and the Rakuten stores: https://japan.kassotis.com, https://korea.kassotis.com, https://india.kassotis.com.

 ## Getting Started